Skip to main content

 Software Engineer & AI Agent Builder

 I needed to get data out of Jira.
 Not just the title, but the full description, comments, and all attachments, packaged neatly for use in other scripts.
 The official way involves wrestling with an API that feels like it was designed by a committee that never spoke to each other.
-The unofficial way involves paying $20/month for a SaaS tool that’s just a glorified curl command wrapped in a pretty dashboard.
+The unofficial way involves paying $20/month for a SaaS tool that is just a glorified curl command wrapped in a pretty dashboard.
 I chose the third way: build it myself.

 This is the story of jiraextractor, a simple, privacy-first Chrome extension that does one thing and does it well: it rips a Jira ticket's entire contents into a clean, local ZIP file.
 No servers, no data collection, no nonsense.